genesiscommunitysuccess/docs/docs/04_tutorials/01_building-an-application/11_integrate-fix-gateway.md

 ```

 ### 2. Configure the Streamer
-Now we have the configuration for a FIX gateway, we need to configure the Streamer and Streamer-Client components to allow us to route messages to it.
+Now you have the configuration for a FIX gateway.
+Next, you need to configure the Streamer and Streamer-Client components so that the application can route messages to it.
 Let's begin with the Streamer.

-Create the FIX Streamer configuration by adding the following XML to the trading_app-processes.xml file
+Create the FIX Streamer configuration by adding the following XML to the **trading_app-processes.xml** file:

 ```xml
 <process name="TRADING_APP_FGW_STREAMER">
     <groupId>TRADING_APP</groupId>